 You shall no more worship the work of your hands;

 I will pluck your wooden images from your midst;

 And I will execute vengeance in anger and fury

 On the nations that have not heard.”

 a.
-I will cut off your horses… the cities of your land… your strongholds… your sorceries… your carved images… your sacred pillars: In restored Zion, the LORD will not allow any of the idolatries Israel once indulged in.
-Instead, He will cut off all of those things, whether they are basically good (horses or cities) or intrinsically evil (sorceries… sacred pillars).
+I will cut off your horses…. the cities of your land…your strongholds…. sorceries…. your carved images…your sacred pillars: In restored Zion, the LORD will not allow any of the idolatries Israel once indulged in.
+Instead, He will cut off all of those things, whether they are basically good (horses or cities) or fundamentally evil (sorceries or sacred pillars).

 b.
 I will execute vengeance…on the nations that have not heard: God will not only look after Israel’s purity; in the millennial earth the nations will also need to walk in purity before Him.